Home Page

 (central)

-Often called "the heart of the Pine Barrens", Chatsworth is a village nestled amongst pines, cranberries and blueberries.
+The Chatsworth General Store, located at the intersetction of Routes 563 and 532 in Chastworth (Burlington County) NJOften called "the capital of the Pine Barrens", Chatsworth is a village nestled amongst pines, cranberries and blueberries.
 One of its most well known structures is the old Buzby House, located at the intersection of Routes 532 and 563.
-This house was recently renovated and now houses "The Cheshire Cat", a gift shop crammed with things of the Pine Barrens, such as books (many written by owner Marilyn Schmidt), crafts, maps, home accessories, and more.
-Marilyn is a wonderful lady who knows the Pine Barrens well and is happy to answer questions about them.
+This house was renovated around 2000, and was home to "The Cheshire Cat", a gift shop crammed with things of the Pine Barrens, such as books (many written by owner Marilyn Schmidt), crafts, maps, home accessories, and more.
+Marilyn is in poor health and has had to place the building, complete with the 3-bedroom residence above the shop, on the market.

 Ocean Spray cranberry receiving station in Chatsworth NJ